 Credit risk refers to the risk of loss arising when a borrower, counterparty or issuer does not meet its financial obligations to the Company.
-The Company incurs credit risk primarily from margin loans to clients of the Wealth Management business segment, and to a lesser extent from Treasury activities related to deposit placement, investment portfolio and interest rate and foreign exchange hedges.
+The Company is primarily exposed to credit risk from margin loans to clients of the Wealth Management business segment, and to a lesser extent from Treasury activities related to deposit placement, investment portfolio and interest rate and foreign exchange hedges.